cng04/Task-Manager/README.md

-# Task Manager built in Angular and Java Spring Boot
+# Task Manager Application built in Angular and Java Spring Boot